asllop/OpenAVT-iOS/README.md

 - **Backends**: classes conforming to `OAVTBackendProtocol`, used to transmit data processed by a hub.

-These objects represent a chain because the data captured by a tracker is sent to a hub that processes it and passes it away to the backend.
+These objects represent a chain because the data captured by a tracker is sent to a hub that processes it and passes it to the backend.

 One instrument can contain multiple trackers, but only one hub and one backend.